zsameem/oldwebsite/content/home/about.md

 I am an undergraduate engineering student at [National Institute of Technology Srinagar](www.nitsri.net).
 I am majoring in Information Technology.
-I was a vistiting student at the [Visual Computing Center](https://vcc.kaust.edu.sa/)  of the wonderful [King Abdullah University of Science and Technology](https://kaust.edu.sa/)where I worked with [Prof. Ganesh Sundaramoorthi](https://sites.google.com/site/ganeshsun/).
+I was a vistiting student at the [Visual Computing Center](https://vcc.kaust.edu.sa/)  of the wonderful [King Abdullah University of Science and Technology](https://kaust.edu.sa/) where I worked with [Prof. Ganesh Sundaramoorthi](https://sites.google.com/site/ganeshsun/).
 I am broadly interested in the field of Machine Learning and its applications in Computer Vision.